 Later in 1863, Clem earned national notoriety for his actions during the Battle of Chickamauga (September 18-20, 1863), although details surrounding his deeds remain ambiguous.
 Clem reported that, during the fighting, he became separated from his unit and he avoided capture by shooting a Confederate colonel who was pursuing him.
 Confederate battle records, however, contain no reports that substantiate the story.
 Whatever the case, people throughout the North celebrated the exploits of the “Drummer Boy of Chickamauga.”
 After the battle, officials reportedly promoted Clem to the rank of sergeant, making him the youngest non-commissioned officer in the history of the U.S. Army.
 However, Clem’s official muster-out voucher, dated June 26, 1865, lists his rank as a “pvt” (private).
-Possibly, as was typical during the Civil War, appropriate paperwork of this battlefield promotion was probably never filed, so official records would have him listed as a private.
+Possibly, as was typical during the Civil War, appropriate paperwork for this battlefield promotion was never filed, so official records would have him listed as a private.

 Capture and Release

-In October 1863, Confederate troops captured Clem, while he was guarding a train in Georgia.
-The captors incensed Clem when his captors confiscated nearly all of his belongings, especially his cap, which he claimed had three bullet holes in it from the Battle of Chickamauga.
+In October 1863, Confederate troops captured Clem while he was guarding a train in Georgia.
+The captors incensed Clem when they confiscated nearly all of his belongings, especially his cap, which he claimed had three bullet holes in it from the Battle of Chickamauga.
 Clem asserted that, while the Rebels held him, Confederate General Joseph Wheeler exhibited him as a fighting Yankee baby, exclaiming “what sore straits the Yankees are driven, when they have to send their babies out to fight us.”
 After two months of captivity, the Rebels released Clem as part of a prisoner exchange.

 U.S. Army Officer

-Upon returning to civilian life, Clem found that it was easier to take the boy out of the military than to take the military out of the boy.
+Upon returning to civilian life, Clem found it was easier to take the boy out of the military than to take the military out of the boy.
 In 1870, Clem’s lack of schooling stymied his attempts to secure an appointment to the United States Military Academy.
 One year later, on December 18, 1871, President Ulysses S. Grant commissioned Clem as a 2nd lieutenant in the 24th United States Infantry.

-On October 5, 1874, army officials promoted to Clem 1st lieutenant.
+On October 5, 1874, army officials promoted Clem to 1st lieutenant.
 After graduating from artillery school at Fort Monroe in 1875, the army sent Clem to Texas, where he campaigned against American Indians and border outlaws for several years.